ferreira-scm/Hybridization_spatial_HMHZ/README.md

 Relable and merge Eimeria spp. as in Ferreira et al. 2023, resulting in 3 combined ASVs (cASVs) for E. ferrisi, E. falciformis and E. vermiformis
 Small adjustments to metadata.

-R/2_Parasite_cleaning.R --> Correlation co-occurrence networks for all known parasite genera.
+Correlation co-occurrence networks for all known parasite genera.
 Is network modular?
 Only Oxyurida.
 We do phylogenetic analysis as done for Eimeria in Ferreira et al. 2023.
 Readjust genera names

-R/3_CleanASV.R --> Merge ASVs into cASV that are likely from the same taxa.
+Merge ASVs into cASV that are likely from the same taxa.
 Co-occurrence networks with only positive edges of ASV abundace per genus.
 Merge ASVs that cluster together.

-R/4_Permanova.R

-R/Dyad_Fullmodel.R

-R/Dyad_decomposedModel.R
+R/2_dyadicMCMC_full.R --> prepare data and do distance-based model for all the taxa (full model) with brms. plotting figures S1, S2, S3 and S4 plotting figure 2

+R/3_dyadicMCMC_groups.R --> prepare data and do distance based model for parasites, plants, fungi and bacteria plotting figure 3